WHAT IT'S ALL ABOUT...

-IFRS 16 came into effect on 1 January 2019.
-However, for UK public bodies that use IFRS accounting standards, the adoption date has been deferred until the financial year beginning 1st April 2020.
+It came into effect on 1 January 2019.
+However, for UK public bodies that use IFRS accounting standards, the adoption date was deferred until the financial year beginning 1st April 2020.
 Due to the situation surrounding Covid-19 this date has been further pushed back to 1st April 2022.

 In practical terms, lessee organisations are likely to appear more asset-rich, but also more indebted than under the current regime.
 In light of this, it is important to determine the extent to which the new standard will impact your financial targets and key performance indicators.
 This will involve centralising all lease data onto a central platform and then modelling the data based on various leasing accounting scenarios.
 Discover lease accounting software for IFRS 16 compliance.

-For public sector bodies, IFRS 16 does not feature a set-in-stone threshold for determining whether an asset is ‘low-value’.
+For public sector bodies, it does not feature a set-in-stone threshold for determining whether an asset is ‘low-value’.
 Financial officers will need to review their asset portfolios alongside the official guidance to determine which leases will qualify for this exemption.

 You’ll need to consider the content of individual leases to ascertain whether the discount rate can be determined.
 If it cannot, you’ll then need to establish whether the Treasury discount rate applies, or whether it would be a more accurate reflection of your incremental borrowing rate.

-Whether you’re a local authority, central government department, quasi-autonomous governmental organisation, an NHS trust or university; IFRS 16 demands much more detailed lease-by-lease analysis for the financial reporting processes.
+Whether you’re a local authority, central government department, quasi-autonomous governmental organisation, an NHS trust or university; it demands much more detailed lease-by-lease analysis for the financial reporting processes.

 All of this is likely to give rise to the following challenges: